spyren/Mecrisp-Cube/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine (Firefly SBC) for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine (Firefly BLE STM32WB55 Development Board) for development and testing purposes.

 ### Prerequisites